 If you would like to come and be part of the regeneration of the garden and learn some new gardening skills and techniques, or come and share your gardening skills, we would be delighted to make you feel welcome.

-There is lots to do at every skill level that allows a warm glow of pride at the end of a morning or afternoon and lots of chat at tea break!
+There is lots to do at every skill level that allows a warm glow of pride at the end of a morning or afternoon and lots of chat at tea break with like minded folk!

 As gardening is a seasonal vocation, the work involved will depend on what month the volunteer wishes to join us.
 If the volunteer was to join us for a month during the summer season, from May to September, the main tasks will involve the general upkeep of the Gardens/Estate to a high standard.
-Typical tasks include cutting grass and tidying borders, work in the green house, or the vegetable garden and pond.
-The painting work of outside structures in and out of the garden stretches onwards as the Forth Road bridge!
-Any and all painting work is welcomed.
+Typical tasks include cutting grass and tidying borders, work in the glasshouse, or the vegetable garden or on the water features.

 All aspects of gardening are carried out at Rossie Estate’s Gardens and Grounds: